HiUnikitty/Nika-Character-Studio/README.md

 **Q: What image formats are supported?**
 A: Supports all common formats including PNG, JPG, JPEG, WEBP, GIF, BMP, automatically converted to PNG for storage.

-**Q: Will world book sub-entries be lost in this version?**
-A: No, V3 Pro version fully supports sub-entry import, export and display.

 **Q: Is data secure?**
 A: All data is stored locally in the browser and will not be uploaded to any server.